 While I had the MDI box off the engine and well accessible, I couldn’t resist investigating to what extent a failure would be repairable for my own forward planning; this hinged upon whether the electronics inside were encapsulated or not.
 I started by unplugging all the multicore cables to facilitate handling, but I left the three bolted heavy wires in place.
 The housing is made out of aluminium, but the baseplate accepting the connectors is moulded black plastic, held in place by four Torx T-10 screws.
 A compression rubber seal is present between the two parts.
 Removing the screws presented no difficulty and then the aluminium cover separated effortlessly.

 Underneath the cover, I was very pleased to discover two stacked circuit boards and no potting compound whatsoever.
 The fully sealed nature of the enclosure also means that the circuit boards are not coated and could be easily worked on if necessary.
 The top board contains two 40A-rated relays switching the preheat circuit and the starter solenoid.
 It also includes the power supply for the electronics and additional circuitry with a IRF4905 P-channel MOSFET transistor likely related to the alternator D+ connection, but I didn’t formally trace this.
-The supply for the logic circuits appears to start from a NCV4269 5-volt linear regulator.
+The supply for the logic circuits appears to originate from a NCV4269 5-volt linear regulator, which can handle spikes of up to 60V and reverse voltages down to -40V.
 The key point of interest here is two electrolytic capacitors rated 220μF / 63V in the power supply section, because these components are well-known to age faster and fail early when exposed to heat.
 This would make them prime suspects in case of black box failure, because a degradation of these capacitors would result in poor filtering of the electrical noise from the alternator and this could ultimately affect voltage regulation and the operation of the CPU.
 Here, the capacitors appeared in good condition, without signs of swelling or electrolyte leakage.
 As far as components go, everything else in the design of the MDI module should generally prove quite durable and resilient.
 The other enemy of electronics is vibrations and, here, in the absence of encapsulation, some of the larger components in particular could be prone to cracking of the solder joints over time.

 The bottom circuit board is the control board, which communicates with the upper board through a 12-pin pluggable header arrangement.
 While I didn’t attempt a complete teardown of the MDI box, it seems that separating and extracting the top board should be quite easy after disconnecting the three heavy-current terminal posts.
 This would give access to the solder points to replace the capacitors or even the relays if it ever proved necessary.